mbest/knockout-key.subkey/README.md

 To use this plugin, simply include `knockout-key.subkey.js` in your page after you’ve included Knockout.
 You can then start using the new syntax in your data bindings.
 If you have existing code that uses the original syntax, you do *not* have to change it, since this plugin doesn’t disable the old syntax.

-Each time you use a new "key.subkey" binding in your view, this plugin dynamically creates a binding handler for it.
+Each time you use a new *key.subkey* binding in your view, this plugin dynamically creates a binding handler for it.
 It does this by wrapping two Knockout functions, `ko.bindingProvider.instance.getBindings` (used for most bindings) and `ko.applyBindingsToNode` (used for bindings within string-based templates such as jQuery-tmpl).

 #### Using this syntax for custom bindings